Barker Langham are a friendly, approachable team, with a diverse range of skills, experience and knowledge.

 Eric is a founding Director of Barker Langham and leads the company’s creative and curatorial services.
 He is a visitor experience specialist and has an impressive track record in interpretation and curation, leading the development of some of the world’s most iconic cultural projects.

 Aisha coordinates all aspects of the Barker Langham office, managing the resources for our UK and international projects, and ensuring that we deliver projects on time and in budget.
 She is responsible for managing our financial systems, developing and implementing company policies, recruitment, and high-level project management.

 Rachel Spencer Managing Director, Middle East

 Rachel specialises in the development and delivery of projects in the Middle East region.
-As Associate Director, Middle East, she engages with clients and coordinates the Gulf-based Barker Langham team.
+As Managing Director, Middle East, she engages with clients and coordinates the Gulf-based Barker Langham team.
 Her recent projects have included strategic and business planning, and curatorial and content development for a range of cultural and heritage projects in the Gulf region.

 Emily Hall Director

 Emily leads on strategic and interpretive projects across our international portfolio, delivering projects across Europe, Russia, North America and the Middle East.
-As Associate Director, Berlin, she leads on our European projects.
+As Director, Berlin, she leads on our European projects.
 Her specialisms include interpretive planning, visitor experience development, and exhibition content and scripts.